nanvel/blog/2015/08/redis-rethink.md

 See: [Tornado-Redis vs Redis-py](https://github.com/leporo/tornado-redis#tornado-redis-vs-redis-py).

 "I recommend using both tornado-redis and redis-py clients for your Tornado Web Application.
 Use tornado-redis to subscribe to Pub/Sub notifications and for blocking commands such as BLPOP, BRPOP, BRPOPLPUSH.
 You may safely use redis-py for most of other cases."

+#### UPD 2016-02-20: cases when asynchronous client is better solution

+1. When we use operations more complicated than get/set (run a lua script, hmget/hmset, etc.)
+2. When we use proxy (like twemproxy) or network latency is high as it increases response time
+3. When we need to execute many requests separately (we can yield list of futures instead of run chain of requests)

 ### 3. If redis works slow